My Favorite Things to Do in the Orlando Area

 I’m afraid I have an unfair advantage for this week’s Destination Disney with Heidi, at Heidi’s Head.
 This week she has asked what our 7 favorite things to do OUTSIDE the parks are.
 Since I lived in Orlando for 23 years of my life and now only live an hour away, there are way more than seven things that I could list that I love to do so I’m going to tell you what we like to do when playing “tourist” for the weekend, in no particular order.

-A must do for us is Old Town, we always visit specifically for either the Muscle Car Cruise In on Friday night or the Classic Car Cruise In on Saturday night.
+Old Town is a must-do for us.
+We always visit specifically for either the Muscle Car Cruise In on Friday night or the Classic Car Cruise-In on Saturday night.
 The kids love seeing the cars just as much as we do and the fun family atmosphere is great.
 Occasionally we pop in during the day too to browse the neat shops.
 If you do visit Old Town, Flippers Pizza is a great place to have lunch or dinner as the food is great and you can sit out on the patio while you eat and people watch.

 I Ride Trolley

 Riding the trolley with Comic (or something of that sort) attendees.
 There was Iron Man and what I think was supposed to be Bo Peep.
 Fun!The I-Ride Trolley has two lines that allow you to travel from Orlando Premium Outlets South, past Sea World, Point Orlando, down the main strip of I-Drive, to the Festival Bay Mall and on to Orlando Premium Outlets North.
 You can even take the green line further down Kirkman road to the cluster of hotels near Vineland Road.